Gun Owners Believe that ATF is Illegally Compiling a Registration List

 To make it a functioning firearm, one must first drill several holes, mill out the frame where the trigger group fits and in some cases mill out the magwell.
 Once they finish doing this, they have what ATF considers a firearm.
 Although to make it a functioning firearm, a person will need to buy all the parts to finish the lower receiver and add an upper receiver to complete the gun.

 By the way, it is the milling and drilling operation that several of you felt we should have discussed.
 We didn’t discuss it in the alert because this information was provided in some detail in the interview that GOA Executive Director Larry Pratt conducted with Ares Armor owner, Dimitri Karras.
-(Again, this is the interview that ran this past Saturday and can be heard in the archives here.)

 In that radio program, Karras lays out why the lower receivers that he sells are NOT firearms according to ATF’s own interpretations of the law, and how gun owners can complete the process themselves to manufacture a firearm that does not have a serial number.